shivasena/kovaldev-astro-starter/.github/copilot-instruction.md

 - Use SQLite + Turso for lightweight DB needs.
 - Fetch at build time in `getStaticPaths()` or server utilities.
+- Use `Astro.glob()` for local data, combined with external sources as needed.

 ---